smelli/smelli/README.md

 ## Citation

+If you use `smelli` in a scientific publication, please cite

+>  J. Aebischer, J. Kumar, P. Stangl, and D. M. Straub
+>
 > "A Global Likelihood for Precision Constraints and Flavour Anomalies"
 >
->  J. Aebischer, J. Kumar, P. Stangl, and D. M. Straub
->
 >  [arXiv:1810.xxxxxx [hep-ph]](https://arxiv.org/abs/1810.xxxxxx)

+Please also cite the publications on [flavio](https://flav-io.github.io/) and [wilson](https://arxiv.org/abs/1804.05033), which are the pillars `smelli` is  built on.

 ## Bugs and feature requests